Miz-Bl/Miz-Bl/README.md

 ## About Me

+- I am in my senior year of college looking to graduate in a year
 - I have taken several courses in java, C++, Python, Data structures
 - I really enjoy working with my hands on and projects involving programming